veebch/fob/README.md

 Tools and intructions to put important QR codes and other images onto a small, light, always-on, never-runs-out-of-power epaper keyring.

-The method could be used to encode any information in a QR code eg Boarding Pass, Concert Ticket, etc or a small image (see chess puzzle use-case in photo)
+The method could be used to encode any information in a QR code eg Boarding Pass, Concert Ticket, etc or a small image (eg chess puzzle use-case in photo)

 ## Hardware (and where to get a Fob)